emmercm/www/src/now.md

 ## 📍 Living in

-Los Angeles, CA since late 202experiencing the sun, surf, and food of the most populous county in the  the, r, and otmst ci the.
+Los Angeles, CA since late 2024—experiencing the sun, surf, and food of the most populous county in the  the, r, and otmst ci theUS.

 ## 🏢 Working at

-Staff Software Engineer @ [Attentive](https://www.attentive.com/), an SMS and email marketing vendor for e-commerce companies.
-Currently providing a platform for all things user data.
+Staffenior Software Engineer @ [Attentive](https://www.attentive.com/), an SMS and email marketing vendor for e-commerce companies.
+Currently providdeveloping a platform for all things user datainternal engineering teams to schedule, orchestrate, and run business process workloads on [Temporal](https://temporal.io/).

 ## 👨🏻‍💼️ Top three professional focuses